Allison-H-H/qr-code-component/README.md

 ### What I learned

-This is the first solo project I have attempted since starting online an online coding course through Skillcrush.
+This is the first solo project I have attempted since starting an online coding course through Skillcrush.
 I challenged myself to do as much of the project by myself before seeking out additional resources.
 I reviewed previous projects for coding ideas and ultimately did some Google searching to resolve an issue with getting my flexbox properties to center the content properly.
 I learned the importance of setting up your HTML code so that you can get the most out of the flexbox properties.

 I also challenged myself to make this a responsive site including tablet and desktop styles.
 I used Photoshop to approximate sizing.